projectriff/cli/docs/riff_function.md

 and packaging everything as a container.

 The function resource is only responsible for converting source code into a container.
-The function container image may then be deployed as a request handler, or as a stream processor.
-See `riff handler --help` and `riff processor --help` for detail.
+The function container image may then be deployed on the core or knative runtime as request handler, or on streaming runtime as a stream processor.
+See `riff knative handler --help`, `riff core handler --help` and `riff processor --help` for detail.

 Functions are distinct from applications in the scope and responsibilities of